ghiscoding/slickgrid-universal/docs/column-functionalities/Editors.md

 </div>
 ```

-## Turning individual rows into editmode
+## Turning individual rows into edit mode
-Using the [Row Based Editing Plugin](../grid-functionalities/Row-based-edit.md) you can let the user toggle either one or multiple rows into editmode, keep track of cell changes and either discard or save them on an individual basis using a custom onBeforeSave hook.
+Using the [Row Based Editing Plugin](../grid-functionalities/Row-based-edit.md) you can let the user toggle either one or multiple rows into edit mode, keep track of cell changes and either discard or save them on an individual basis using a custom `onBeforeRowUpdated` hook.